 Our students are the core of the MaastrichtMBA programme.
 Students with a broad diversity on nationality, age and even professional background.
 The insights and thoughts of our MBA students describe the true experience of MaastrichtMBA.
 This time we talked with our French student Jérôme Dierickx.
 He works as Deputy Director at Fonds du Logement, a public company operating in social housing and real estate.
-Jérôme joined our Executive MBA in February 2020.
+Jérôme joined our On-Campus track in February 2020.

 It took me a bit over 10 years to decide myself for an MBA.
 It has always been a hidden quest for me, but it took a (really) long time for convincing myself.
 I was certainly overintellectualising the whole thing.
 One day, all stars aligned themselves (family, work, finance) and it became evident it was the right time to dive in.
 The deep motivations: getting outside of my comfort zone, enriching my experiences, “despecialising” myself from my finance labelling and overall raising my academic level.

 I am not looking after some specific skills per say except maybe developing my leadership skills.
 However, this is a rather broad concept which certainly takes a lifetime of self-development.
 I am looking for raising my overall technicity of the business practice and refreshing myself before entering the second half of my professional life.

 With my finance and accounting habits, I earlier started with a thoroughly structured and matrix like selection process, but there was always one aspect of the selected programs that was not fitting my requirements.
 In the end, it became evident to me that I rather had to go with what my spirit and soul were telling me.

 So why the MaastrichtMBA?
 I early had a welcoming and easygoing contact with the team.
 Most of my important criteria were also met: within 2 hours from home, good alternative within my budget, reputable school, well balanced format for family vs. professional life obligations.
 The city of Maastricht is also very appealing to me.